-We concentrate on major livestock species by studying feed efficiency and sustainability in animal systems, nutritional strategies for enhancing dairy cow fertility, nutritional value of dietary raw materials, environmental impact of methane emissions, effects of exposure to environmental chemicals on development of the fetal hypothalamic-pituitary-gonadal axis and product quality (e.g. modifying fatty acid profile of milk) through changes to diets.
+We concentrate on major livestock species by studying the biological basis of feed efficiency and sustainability in dairy and non-ruminant systems, nutritional strategies for enhancing animal health, growth and development of calves and heifers, rumen function, nutritional value of dietary raw materials, environmental impact and methane emissions, and dietary effects on product quality (e.g. milk and meat composition).

-The physiology of reproduction, particularly improving or regulating fertility, is mostly on domestic mammalian species; we relate findings to human and animal medicine.
-We study the pituitary-ovarian-uterine axis, including oocyte development, folliculogenesis, ovulation, the formation of the corpus luteum, the maternal recognition of pregnancy, conceptus development and the impact of assisted reproductive technologies (ART) in the long term health of animals.
+The physiology of reproduction, particularly improving or regulating fertility, is studied mostly in domestic mammalian species; we relate findings to human and animal medicine.
+We study the pituitary-ovarian-uterine axis, including oocyte development, folliculogenesis, ovulation, formation of the corpus luteum, maternal recognition of pregnancy, conceptus development and the impact of assisted reproductive technologies (ART) in the long term health of animals.

-Research goals are increasing the understanding of pain systems, how they are modulated following injury / inflammation and how best to treat pain as founder members of the Arthritis Research UK Pain Centre (Nottingham) established to increase the understanding of arthritis pain mechanisms and its treatment.
+Research goals are to increase understanding of mechanisms underlying pain, how these mechanisms are altered following injury or disease and how best to treat chronic pain using established or novel analgesics.
+As members of the Arthritis Research UK Pain Centre (Nottingham) a particular focus is to increase the understanding of osteoarthritis pain and its treatment.
 We investigate the neurochemical and neural circuit basis of emotional memory processing, both as a model system for understanding how the brain encodes memories and to understand the neurobiological basis of anxiety disorders such as post-traumatic stress.